Kaushik Ghatak

-Kaushik Ghatak is an Indian film director.
+Kaushik Ghatak (born 12 August 1971) is an Indian film director.
 He began his career in the entertainment industry in India on 14 February 1998 as an apprentice assistant to Anurag Basu.
 He has directed several television serials including Kyunki Saas Bhi Kabhi Bahu Thi and a few advertisement films before he directed his first film Ek Vivaah...
 Aisa Bhi for Rajshri Productions.
 His next film was Samrat & Co. for producer, Kavita K. Barjatya, under the banner of Rajshri Productions.

 Early life and education

 Kaushik Ghatak was born in Katwa in Bardhaman, West Bengal on 12 August 1971.
 He attended St. Xavier's School, Hazaribagh in Bihar & graduated from St. Xavier's college, Ranchi with Geology (Hons).

 Anurag Basu provided Ghatak with the first break as an apprentice assistant; Ghatak assisted Basu on several television projects – Rishtey, Raahat, Saturday Suspense, Koshish-‐Ek Aasha and more.
 Ghatak also assisted Partho Mitra, Gaurav Pandey, Goutam Mukherjee and Amitabh Bhattacharyaon different shows, ad-films and television commercials.